 For the delivery of CC and IRI the SGSN, GGSN and CSCF's provide correlation numbers and target identities to the HI2 and HI3.
-The correlation number is unique per PDP context and is used to correlate CC with IRI and the different IRI's of one PDP context.
+The correlation number provided in the PS domain (SGSN, GGSN) is unique per PDP context and is used to correlate CC with IRI and the different IRI's of one PDP context.

-Interception is performed on an IMS identifier(s) associated with the intercept subject including identifiers such as SIP-URL and Tel-URL [30].
+Interception is performed on an IMS identifier(s) associated with the intercept subject including identifiers such as SIP-URL and Tel-URL (ETSI EN 300 356 [30]).